pyspeckit/pyspeckit/install_via_GitHub.rst

 Time to commit your change and add a little note about your change ``git commit -m details``
-``details`` should be a description of the changes you made, put inside quotes
+``details`` should be a description of the changes you made, inside quotes

 Push the change to GitHub:
   ``git push origin name_of_branch``